 If you have credit cards, outstanding student loan debt or other lines of credit with multiple rates, consider a HELOC to combine all that you owe.
 This way you’ll have one low monthly payment.
 That’s more money in your pocket!

 Lower rates than other types of loans

 Home equity line of credit rates are often lower than those on credit cards or personal loans.

 Interest may be tax deductible

-Because the HELOC is a second mortgage, the interest paid on it may be deductible on itemized returns.
-Talk to your tax advisor or an LGFCU Financial Advisor for details.
+A HELOC is considered a second mortgage, so the interest paid on it may be deductible on itemized tax returns, if the money is used for substantial improvements to your home that add value, prolong its useful life, or adapt it to a new use.
+Talk to your tax advisor for details.